kelzier/security-notes/Network/sniffing/wifi.md

 `hashcat -m 16800 file.cap /user/share/dictionary/passwords.txt`

-## Using stealth to capure the 4-way handshake
+## Using stealth to capture the 4-way handshake
 Forcing clients to disconnect from the AP is intrusive, fortunately there is a better method which can be used.

 First, we need to disable the Network Manager